beugi19/Capital-Bikeshare/README.md

 ## Second part: data from 2019

 The second part of the project involved taking data directly from the company website (https://www.capitalbikeshare.com/system-data) and trying to set up a database with all relevant info, along with the main meteorological data (average temperature, wind speed, precipitation).
 The data were then analyzed hour-by-hour to see whether there is an daily/weekly trend which influences the whole time series (there is!)
+Moreover, time series analysis allowed us to remove the seasonality component, and the generic trend then appears more clearly: rides are more frequent during the central months of the year.

 ## Third part: data from 2021

 The third part focused on the usage of real-time data from https://gbfs.capitalbikeshare.com/gbfs/gbfs.json, which is in .json format.
+This database has extensive information according to which it was possible to look at, for instance, the latitudes and longitudes of the bike-sharing stations.
+Thus, making clear where a bike drain is in progress.